Shortland Street: United Kingdom

 From January 2003, the Carlton-owned ITV franchises including Central Television, Westcountry, HTV and Carlton-London networked Shortland Street in an afternoon slot, 14:30–15:00, Monday to Wednesday, with a Thursday episode added a few months later.
 A special programme was aired (presented by stalwart Shortland Street cast members Michael Galvin (Chris Warner) and Angela Bloomfield (Rachel McKenna)) introducing new viewers from Westcountry and Carlton-London to the show.
 Viewers in the HTV region skipped a large number of episodes to bring it in line with Central.
 However, Shortland Street failed to attract a significant audience in its new afternoon slot and was axed completely by ITV and was last shown on 28 August 2003, finishing at episode 2367.
 Central had shown the serial consecutively for over 10 years.
-The last franchise to air the show was Meridian, who by now were only airing it on Fridays at 14:30.

 Shortland Street returned to British screens on 23 August 2010, when Living began airing two episodes a day from the 2007 season with episodes 3736/3737 which originally aired in New Zealand on 21/22 May 2007 beginning on 23 August 2010 at 15.00–16.00 (and repeated at 10.00 the following morning).
 However, four weeks into its run the morning repeats were dropped by Living, and as of Monday 20 September moving from 15.00 to 16.00 and 12.00–13.00.
 As from Monday 27 September 2010, it was shown on Living Loves from 18.00 to 19.00 Monday to Friday with five repeat episodes shown on Saturday and Sunday mornings.
 After just over two months on-air it was cancelled by Sky with the final episode shown on 29 October 2010.

-The show has not aired in the UK since.
+The show had not aired in the UK since.
+However Amazon Freevee announced on 1 December 2023 that Shortland Street was being added to their UK streaming service.
+On 6 December 2023, Freevee uploaded Season 30 (2021) and Season 31 (2022) in their entirety, totalling over 500 episodes.

+In 2025, it was announced that STV Player would start streaming three new episodes of Shortland Street every Monday from 17th February 2025 and from Thursday 20th of January on STV, 15 years after its last air date.